redbadger/crux/docs/src/part-1/shell.md

 So far, we've built a basic app in relatively basic Rust.
-If we now want to expose it to a Shell written in a different language, we'll have to set up the necessary plumbing.
+If we now want to expose it to a Shell written in a different language, we'll have to set up the necessary plumbing, starting with the foreign function interface.

 ## The core FFI bindings

 From the work so far, you may have noticed the app has a pretty limited API, basically the `update` and `view` methods.
-There's one more for resolving effects, but that really is it.
+There's one more for resolving effects (called `resolve`), but that really is it.
 We need to make those three methods available to the Shell, but once that's done, we don't have to touch it again.

 Let's briefly talk about what we want from this interface.
 Ideally, in our language of choice we would: